i-kamran/notes/Zettelkasten/git-basics.md

 Show command support a number of flags

-- --name-only - Show the changed files without content
+- `--name-only` - Show the changed files without content
-- --stats - Show statistics of changes
+- `--stats` - Show statistics of changes
-- HEAD~n:path/to/file.txt - Show specific file from a commit
+- `HEAD~n:path/to/file.txt` - Show specific file from a commit
-- --pretty=format: HEAD~n
+- `--pretty=format: HEAD~n` - Format commit

 `show` command only displays only differences.
 To view all the files in the commit use `tree-ls`.